 Why is it that the U.S. market is so big, so sophisticated, yet seems to be stuttering along as if on life support?
 Why, to be frank, does this market seem so stale?

 I can’t overstate the contrast between what we experience at our coin shows and what was on offer in Berlin at the World’s Money Fair.

 In Europe, I saw a coin market that was modern, innovative and thriving.

 I got that sense while walking the trade floor.
 The impression solidified later when I spoke one-on-one with a number of key figures at the different major mints.
-I say “trade floor” because the reality is, the World’s Money Fair is not like any coin show that you have likely ever attended in the United States.
+I say “trade floor” because the reality is that the World’s Money Fair is not like any coin show that you have likely ever attended in the United States.

 Attendees at the German Post Office Booth at the World’s Money Fair.